Paradigm4/elastic_resource_groups/README.md

 Note this step uses the `new_config.ini` we created in the previous step.
 The instances may encounter a hiccup on starting up as they are still not fully registered with the cluster.
 You can verify that the actual SciDB processes are now running on the second node.

 ### 2.3.3 Add the new instances to the cluster
-Finally we need to run this query for SciDB to add the newly launched processes to the `cluster membership`.
-We supply all the instance ids as shown in `list_instances()` above:
+Finally we need to run this query for SciDB to add the newly launched processes to the "cluster membership".
+Supply all the instance ids as shown in `list_instances()` above:
 ```bash
 $ iquery -aq "add_instances(4294967312, 4294967313, 4294967314, 4294967315, 4294967316, 4294967317, 4294967318, 4294967319, 4294967320, 4294967321, 4294967322, 4294967323, 4294967324, 4294967325, 4294967326, 4294967327)"
 ```